 - Where there is C. difficile-associated pseudomembranous enterocolitis, giardiasis, bacillary dysentery, amoebiasis or cholera.

-- For children who have recently been abroad, seek specialist advice about antibiotic therapy.
+- For children who have recently been abroad, seek advice from the local health protection team about antibiotic therapy.

 Information and advice for parents and carers